Student background data collection for independent schools

 Completing the SBD template

-- Download a copy of the SBD Independent School Template (Excel 73 kb).
+- Download a copy of the SBD_Independent_School_Template_2019 (Please insert your school name) (Excel 73 kb).

 - Find your school in the Non-government schools list (Excel 329 kb).
 Use the 'ACARA SML ID' and 'School name' when entering each student’s background in the SBD template sheet.